stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 The bundled ``WiFI`` and ``NVMe`` is not compatible with macOS and should be replaced.
 Please find below replacement parts already tested for compatibility.
 Usually I need to deploy for testing 4-5 node Kubernetes cluster with at least 4Gb per node.
 So 32GB is necessary upgrade for me.

+**Accessories**

+* USB mouse.
+Trackpad will be unavailable during macOS installation procedure.
+* USB stick with at least 16Gb storage.

 **WiFi**

 * BCM94352Z (DW-1560).
 I can easily find for $24-30 on [eBay](https://www.ebay.com/sch/i.html?_from=R40&_nkw=BCM94352Z+DW-1560&_sacat=0&rt=nc&LH_BIN=1)

 **Storage**